kivo360/True-Shoe-Size/docs/README.md

 This project was built using the framework `nest`.

 The entire idea of the `nest` framework is that it takes and abstracts away everything from `express.js` and `fastify.js` for easy creation of APIs on `typescript`.
 They have some pieces available to allow for extremely loosely coupled via robust microservices.
+To understand how the machine learning service works.
+Visit this document [here](how-it-works.md).

 The key components for the `nest.js` :